rubasace/ldrbot/README.md

 ## 🖼️ Screenshots

 LDRBot uses OCR to read your submitted screenshots and extract the game and solving time.
-For best results, try to capture the colored square that shows the game result (e.g., ZIP, TANGO, or QUEENS) **as clearly as possible**, and avoid overlays like confetti or cropped images.
+For best results, try to capture the colored square that shows the game result **as clearly as possible**, and avoid overlays like confetti or cropped images.

 ### Mobile Layout Examples